 Algorithms of numerical analysis are covered.
 Topics include floating point arithmetic, approximation, numerical integration and differentiation, solution of nonlinear equations, and solution of ordinary differential equations.
 Programming assignments will give experience in applying selected algorithms.
-Prerequisites: CSC 1302 and MTH 2402 with a grade of 'C' or higher or consent of instructor.
+Prerequisites: CSC 1302 and MTH 2402 or consent of instructor.
 Cross-listed with CSC 3309.